About Money Stir

 - Reduce spending on things that do not add value to our lives

 - Getting rid of debt and staying credit card debt free, in addition to building wealth

-- How to optimize your employment, career and running a business
+- How to optimize our employment, career and running a business

 - Learning how to become a better person